Sending and escorting with 送

 放送 (Broadcast)

-It combines 放 (release) with 送 (send) to show releasing and sending out signals or content to the public.
+It combines 放 (send out) with 送 (send) to show content being sent outward to the public.

 Nishika and Takagi’s class discusses what committees they plan to join.